anhthi-ieig/aws-docs/3. Compute/Amazon Elastic Compute Cloud - EC2/Amazon EC2 Pricing.md

   - Partial Upfront
   - No Upfront

-- You can purchase a Reserved Instance `for a one-year or three-year commitment`. `Pay regardless of usage`
+- You can purchase a Reserved Instance `for a 1 year or 3 years commitment`. `Pay regardless of usage`

 - `Reserved instances cannot be interrupted`

 ## Scheduled Instance

-- With Scheduled Reserved Instances, you can `reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a one-year term`
+- Scheduled Instance provides `reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a 1 year term`

 - After you complete your purchase, the instances are `available to launch during the time windows that you specified`

 ## Spot Instance

-- Spot Instances let you `take advantage of unused EC2 capacity` in the AWS cloud
+- Spot Instances lets you `take advantage of unused EC2 capacity` in the AWS cloud

 - Spot Instances are available at `up to a 90% discount compared to On-Demand prices`